embeddedkink/embeddedkink.github.io/index.md

 Our mission for safer kink doesn't end with our own projects.
 When we come across insecure products, we try to disclose the vulnerabilities in a responsible manner.

-So far, we have found medium, high and critical vulnerabilities in 5 different products, impacting tens of thousands users.
+So far, we have found and disclosed medium, high and critical vulnerabilities in 5 different products, impacting tens of thousands users.

 ### Lockbox